The Moog Cookbook: The Moog Cookbook and Ye Olde Space Bande

 Their first album, The Moog Cookbook (1996), featured instrumental cover versions of contemporary alternative/modern rock songs by bands such as Soundgarden, Green Day, and Weezer.
-Manning said that he and Kahew "wanted to concentrate on bastardizing alternative hits.
+Manning said that he and Kehew "wanted to concentrate on bastardizing alternative hits.
 We couldn't wait to sink our teeth into songs we wanted to destroy and make really gross."
 Kehew said, "We would not reject any bad idea, that’s for sure."
 Its liner notes contained the tagline "No MIDI."
 This is a direct parody of the "No Synthesizers!" tagline found in the liner notes of Queen albums throughout the 1970s.

 The record was critically acclaimed and became an underground hit.
 Music journalist Brian Chidester commented that their debut record "yielded solid overseas sales amidst the retro-obsessed landscape of Pulp Fiction, the Swing revival and thrift shop mania.
 The duo even performed live on MTV in full space regalia and found a small domestic audience attuned to similar electronic psych-pop coming out of Europe by bands like Stereolab, Mouse on Mars and the High Llamas."

 Dave Grohl from the Foo Fighters was a fan and commissioned the duo to record a piece for an opening segment of a Foo Fighters music video.
 Daft Punk were also "huge fans", as Kahew remembered, "and came into the music store I was working in at the time.
 They were friends with Air, the French band, who came to meet us a month later."
 Afterward, Manning and Kehew joined Air on their first tour as supporting musicians and remixed their single "Kelly Watch the Stars" (1998).

 In 1997, Moog Cookbook followed up with Ye Olde Space Bande (1997), which included similar covers of classic rock tracks by groups such as by Kiss, Boston, Led Zeppelin.
 It featured contributions from Devo's Mark Mothersbaugh, who plays on the duo's version of Van Halen's "Ain't Talkin' 'bout Love".
 Other musicians featured on album were the MC5's Wayne Kramer, the Go-Gos' Charlotte Caffey, and the Eels' Mark Oliver Everett.